rod-trent/OpenAISecurity/Code/Web Chat Bot/Readme.md

 * **WebChatBot.py** - this is the primary app.
 Place this into the app’s primary working directory.

-* [b]index.html[/b] - this is the HTML for the web bot interface.
+* **index.html** - this is the HTML for the web bot interface.
 Place this inside a Templates folder underneath the app’s primary working directory.

-* [b]requirements.txt[/b] - this is the file that is used to maintain the list of required libraries.
+* **requirements.txt** - this is the file that is used to maintain the list of required libraries.
 This will be most important when creating a Web App deployment for Azure App Services.

-* [b]webchatconfig.json[/b] - this is the configuration file that is called from WebChatBot.py.
+* **webchatconfig.json** - this is the configuration file that is called from WebChatBot.py.
 This will need to be modified with your specific Azure Open AI information such as: model name, API key, API base URL, and GTP type.